The Art of Hosting: Creating Genuine Connections Through Dinner Parties

 Start planning your first one.
 I'll help!
 Here's what I made this week, and how it went:

-This has been a favourite way of mine to prepare salmon for many years.
-Sometimes I get a little tired of it, but I always circle back especially when the summer produce is so flavourful.
+This has been a favorite way of mine to prepare salmon for many years.
+Sometimes I get a little tired of it, but I always circle back, especially when the summer produce is so flavorful.

 Let me know if you try any of these recipes! - H